For the 2026 school year, there is 1 community college serving 9,855 students in Pitt County County, North Carolina.

 There is 1 community colleges serving 9,855 students in Pitt County, NC.

-What is community college acceptance rate in Pitt County, NC?
+What is the community college acceptance rate in Pitt County, NC?

 The average community college acceptance rate in North Carolina is 71% (compared to national acceptance rates).

-How diverse are community college in Pitt County, NC?
+How diverse are community colleges in Pitt County, NC?

 Community colleges in Pitt County, NC have approximately 51% minority enrollment, with the majority being Black.